Boone County Emergency Management

-Boone County Emergency Management protects the community by coordinating and integrating all activities necessary to build, sustain and improve the capability of the comprehensive emergency management program to mitigate against, prepare for, respond to and recover from threatened or actual natural disasters, acts of terrorism, technological or man-made emergencies or disasters.
+Boone County Emergency Management protects the community by coordinating and integrating all activities necessary to build, sustain and improve the capability of the comprehensive emergency management program to mitigate against, prepare for, respond to and recover from all threatened or actual hazards.

 Boone County Emergency Management will be:

 - Comprehensive – consider and take into account all hazards, all phases, all stakeholders and all impacts relevant to disasters.